-- Enrollment Deposit of \$100, applicable to all students.
+• Enrollment Deposit of \$100, applicable to all students.
 Once submitted, the enrollment deposit will be applied as payment towards the student account balance.
-The enrollment deposit is non-refundable. - Housing Deposit of \$200, applicable to resident students.
+The enrollment deposit is refundable only if a written request is received prior to May 1st for students applying for the fall term and prior to December 1 for students applying for the spring term.
+Housing Deposit of \$200, applicable to resident students.
 Once submitted, the housing deposit will allow room assignment.
-The deposit is not applied as a payment toward your student account balance but is held until you graduate or withdraw.
-The housing deposit, less any outstanding financial obligations, will be applied to your student account within the month following commencement.
-In case of withdrawal, this deposit, less any outstanding financial obligations, will be applied to your student account if official notice of withdrawal is filed by June 1st for fall and December 1st for spring.
-Withdrawal notices must be submitted to the Residence Life and Housing Director according to the timeline above; otherwise, deposit is forfeited.
+The housing deposit, less any outstanding financial obligations including room damages, will be refunded within the month following Commencement.
+In case of withdrawal or cancel, this deposit less any outstanding financial obligations, including room damages, will be refunded if official notice of withdrawal or cancel is filed by June 15th for the fall and December 1st for the spring term.
+Submit notice to the Residence Life and Housing Director.